 For highway signs, the standard is that each letter in a sign must be at least 1 in. tall for every 40-50 ft. of viewing distance.
 Thus, in our 55-mph example above, a sign that’s 440 ft. away would need to have individual letters at least 11 in. tall.

-And, then, the overall size of the sign would need to consider the number of letters, and the appropriate percentage of background (or “negative space”), which is generally considered to be 60% of the overall size.
+And, then, to determine the sign’s overall size, one must consider the number of letters, and the appropriate percentage of background (or “negative space”), which is generally considered to be 60% of the overall size.
 Also, the further away the driver is from the sign, the higher the sign needs to be to be legible.

 Again, per Schwab, signs on an urban freeway need to be 75 ft. tall.
 On roads with a 55-mph traveling speed, signs must be 50 ft. tall.
 But if the traffic speed is 25 mph, signs only need to be 12 ft. tall.